somedatapacket/docs.humio.com/content/configuration/configuration_options.md

 weight: 1
 ---

+Humio is configured by setting environment variables.

+**Docker Tip**
-Humio is configured by setting Environment Variables, when running Humio in Docker you can pass set the `--env-file=` flag and keep your configuration in a file.
-For a quick intro to setting configuration options see the [installation overview page]({{< relref "installation/_index.md" >}}).
+When running Humio in Docker you can pass set the `--env-file=` flag and keep your configuration in a file.
+For a quick intro to setting configuration options see the documentation for [installation on docker]({{< ref "docker.md" >}}).

 ## Example configuration file with comments {#example-configuration-file-with-comments}